Ipstenu/dreamobjects/readme.txt

 <strong>How big a site can this back up?</strong>

-PHP has a hard limit of 2G (see <a href="http://docs.aws.amazon.com/aws-sdk-php/guide/latest/faq.html#why-can-t-i-upload-or-download-files-greater-than-2gb">Why can't I upload or download files greater than 2GB?</a>), so as long as this is uploading a zip of your content, it will be stuck there.
+PHP has a hard limit of 2G (see <a href="http://docs.aws.amazon.com/aws-sdk-php/guide/latest/faq.html#why-can-t-i-upload-or-download-files-greater-than-2gb">Why can't I upload or download files greater than 2GB?</a>).
 Sorry.

 <strong>Why does my backup run but not back anything up?</strong>

 Your backup may be too big for your server to handle.
 A quick way to test if this is happening still is by trying to only backup the SQL.
 If that works, then it's the size of your total backup.

 <strong>Wait, you said it could back up 2G!
 What gives?</strong>